haledc/vue-todo-ssr/README.md

 yarn install
 or npm install

-# serve with hot reload at localhost:8080 in client side and localhost:8888 in the server in development environment
+# serve with hot reload at localhost:8080 at client side and localhost:8888 at the server side in development environment
 yarn run dev

 # build for production with minification